Reaper10/beast/README.md

 BEAST ui kt
 ===========
 # DESCRIPTION
-All ui was made in krita  4.2.1 or older
+All ui was made in krita
 =================================